 If you would like to audition but cannot make the scheduled times please contact the Director to make alternate arrangements.

-Seeking 2 men and 2 women ages 25-40.
+Seeking 4 to 5 men and 4 women.
 All Roles are Available for Audition.